powerlich227/LibraryManagementSystemGUI/readme.md

-﻿All the java related file are in the file folder named as “Project 1”
+﻿All the java related file are in the file folder named as “Project 1”.

 It can be open and successfully run by Eclipse.

 The java source file is GUI.java

 The connector package is mysql-connector-java-8.0.15.jar

-or use Cmd command Line
+Or use cmd command Line

-compile： javac -d . -cp mysql-connector-java-5.1.7-bin.jar GUI.java
+Compile: javac -d . -cp mysql-connector-java-5.1.7-bin.jar GUI.java
 Execute: java -Djava.ext.dirs=./ com.Library.GUI